pow123/lc-shell/_episodes/03-working-with-files-and-folders.md

 If you are in `firstdir`, use `cd ..` to get back to the `shell-lesson` directory.

-Here there are copies of two public domain books downloaded from [Project Gutenberg](https://www.gutenberg.org/) along with other files we will cover later.
+Here in the `shell-lesson` directory, there are copies of two public domain books downloaded from [Project Gutenberg](https://www.gutenberg.org/) along with other files we will cover later.